fijsh/hw-charge-optimizer/README.md

     - `Authentication`: Zonneplan API credentials.
         - `BaseUri`: Zonneplan API base URL.
         - `Username`: Your Zonneplan account username.
-        - `AccessToken`, `RefreshToken`, `LastUpdated`, `ExpiresIn`: Managed by the app after first configuration.
+        - `AccessToken`: First access token for Zonneplan API, after this will be auto-managed.
+        - `RefreshToken`: First refresh token for Zonneplan API, after this will be auto-managed.
+        - `LastUpdated`, First update timestamp (auto-managed).
+        - `ExpiresIn`: Number of seconds until the access token expires (auto-managed).
     - `Tariffs`: List of tariffs (auto-managed).

 ---

-For auto-managed fields, the application will update them as needed.
+**For auto-managed fields, the application will update them as needed.
 Just enter a 0 for numeric fields and null for date fields.
+See the example appsettings.json in the repo.**

 ## Troubleshooting